Thanks to Ortovox for sponsoring this avalanche education content. Check out the additional plethora of avalanche safety resources on their website.

 Even though we hope that most frequent WildSnow readers don’t face these kind of problems, we are fairly certain that you may have friends that do.
 This post provides a high level overview of avy education options as well as advice on how you can get the most out of taking a course.

-So far I’ve personally had the opportunity to take my AIARE Level 1, Companion Rescue and AIARE Level 2 Rec courses.
+So far I’ve personally had the opportunity to take my Level 1, Companion Rescue and Level 2 Rec courses, all through AIARE.
 The information below represents what I have personally gathered from conversations with guide operations, instructors and friends.
 It is not intended to be a wholly comprehensive source.
 If you have something to add please do so in the comments.

 Understanding acronyms and Pro vs. Rec

-Starting in the 2017-18 winter season, there are now two types of “tracks” a student can take within the AIARE courses: professional (Pro) or recreational (Rec).
-Each course earns a different kind of AIARE “certification”.
+Starting in the 2017-18 winter season, there are now two types of “tracks” a student can take within the AIARE (this is similar to AAA courses as well): professional (Pro) or recreational (Rec).
+Each course earns a different kind of “certification”.
 Students in Rec courses will receive a certificate of course completion, while students taking Pro level courses will have to pass a series of skills assessments to become certified at the specific level.

 The Pro track is geared towards individuals who are pursuing professional career opportunities.
 An important point to highlight is that the Pro track is not reserved for individuals who want to become avalanche instructors; it is a prerequisite for other professional opportunities, such as forecasting, AMGA guiding, and certain ski patrol positions.
 Each course has a testing component that students need to pass to complete the course and get the certification.